ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

             nuts_group_element.append(element)
 ```

 Once that we have all the path elements packed together in regional bags, we proceed to hide them by default.
-Take into account that some elements might not be present in the data:
+Take into account that some elements might not be present in the data due to imputations:

 ```python